-Ada County is experiencing an increase in whooping cough cases as of late November 2017.
+Ada County is experiencing an increase in whooping cough cases as of October 2017.
 In recent months, whooping cough has impacted children and young adults of all ages, as well as people over age 40.

 On this page you will find information adapted from the Centers for Disease Control and Prevention regarding whooping cough.

 Pertussis, a respiratory illness commonly known as whooping cough, is a very contagious disease caused by a type of bacteria called Bordetella pertussis.
 These bacteria attach to the cilia (tiny, hair-like extensions) that line part of the upper respiratory system.
 The bacteria release toxins (poisons), which damage the cilia and cause airways to swell.

 Pertussis is a very contagious disease only found in humans.
 Pertussis spreads from person to person.
 People with pertussis usually spread the disease to another person by coughing or sneezing or when spending a lot of time near one another where you share breathing space.
 Many babies who get pertussis are infected by older siblings, parents, or caregivers who might not even know they have the disease.

 Infected people are most contagious up to about 2 weeks after the cough begins.

 Antibiotics may shorten the amount of time someone is contagious.